nestordemeure/nestordemeure.github.io/content/about/research.md

 #### [High-level GPU code: A case study examining JAX and OpenMP.](https://docs.google.com/presentation/d/1JQwaMre9_-iiwPqslPXS7CW-SvQxv5XPgdWBd12L0io/edit?usp=sharing) (high-performance computing)

 This talk was given at *P3HPC* (Performance, Portability & Productivity in HPC, a workshop given as part of *Supercomputing 2023*) and the *Summit Series XIII* (an NVIDIA and US national labs joined conference).
-It contrasts and compare the use of both JAX and OpenMP target offload to port a large cosmology code to GPU.
-Looking at the performance of the resulting code but also useability and productivity.
+It contrasts and compares the use of both JAX and OpenMP target offload to port a large cosmology code to GPU, looking at the performance of the resulting code but also usability and productivity.

 A paper is also available in the [proceedings of the conference](https://dl.acm.org/doi/10.1145/3624062.3624186).

 #### [Porting a large cosmology code to GPU, a case study examining JAX and OpenMP.](https://docs.google.com/presentation/d/1eVrpDsUJYp2ZqG05TYHSpAfvJ0AJRZPzS0_lND2ivk8/edit?usp=sharing) (high-performance computing)

-This talk, given at the *Cray User Group 2023*, contrasts and compare the use of both JAX and OpenMP target offload to port a large cosmology code to GPU.
-Looking at the performance of the resulting code but also useability and productivity.
+This talk, given at the *Cray User Group 2023*, contrasts and compares the use of both JAX and OpenMP target offload to port a large cosmology code to GPU, looking at the performance of the resulting code but also usability and productivity.

 A paper is also available in the [proceedings of the conference](https://cug.org/digital-library/).